A Black Girl's Guide To Seasonal Depression

-It happens every year here in New York City.
-You’re living your best life in the streets, mingling at the block parties, acting up at the BBQs, when suddenly the temperatures begin to drop.
-You move through various stages of denial come September, hanging on to any last bit of sun and warmth that you can, and pairing long-sleeved crew-neck sweatshirts with leopard print bike shorts.
-Next thing you know, the highest temperature you can expect on any given day is 50 degrees.
-Then, the gray clouds roll in — for DAYS on end.
+It happens every year.
+You’re living your best life in the streets, mingling at the parties, acting up at the BBQs, when suddenly the temperatures begin to drop.
+You move through various stages of denial come September, hanging on to any last bit of sun and warmth that you can, and pairing long-sleeved sweatshirts with leopard print bike shorts.
+Next thing you know, the highest temperature you can expect on any given day is 15 degrees.
+Then, the grey clouds roll in — for DAYS on end.

-Being a South Florida girl who was raised in West Palm Beach and spent her college years in Miami, nothing could have prepared me for the mental health challenges I now experience during fall and winter every year.
-Before I moved up north, all I knew was year-round beach days and 70-degree Christmas weather.
+Being a South Florida girl who spent her university years in Miami, nothing could have prepared me for the mental health challenges I now experience during autumn and winter in New York.
+Before I moved, all I knew was year-round beach days and sweltering Christmas weather.
 Now, if I’m not diligent about keeping up with my wellness routines — which includes bi-weekly therapy sessions, regular exercise, and meditation whenever I can remember to do it — I find myself stuck in bed a lot of mornings, or I’ll go days without going outside because I’m low on energy and have no desire to socially engage.

 Advertisement